Barb and Dave's Family Website |

 October 27 There is nothing quite like watching a tank locomotive do a water fill early in the morning.
 Well, maybe you have to be a railroad fan to really like this.
 Today we worked the line that runs through the Selke River Valley.
 The Selke is the longest of the rivers flowing out of the Harz Mountains.

 The station at Quedlinburg is the oldest on the line, and has the look of a cathedral.
 We chased the train through forest and glen, and then ended up at the end of the line in Hasselfeld, where there was a small museum.
-I could not resist the winged wheel.
-I have seen this image – in some form – in Egypt, New Zealand, Turkey, Denmark, Russia, and other places that escape me.
-It certainly speaks to the whole concept of the railroad.

 But for the rest of the day, it was a chance to walk around Wernigerode a bit, see the old courthouse, and just explore the busy downtown.
 October 28 We started the day by shooting in the shops, which were clean and neat and with lots of people at work.